The LBRP: Lesser Banishing Ritual of the Pentagram

-*The words are spoken normally except the archangels names which are vibrated.
+*The words are spoken normally except for the archangels names, which are vibrated.
 Vibratory forms of the names are in parentheses.
 Imagine the energy of each angel as a bright white or opalescent light.
 You will stay facing the east for each angel.

 - Return to face the east.
 Visualize an angel before you.
 Extend both arms in the form of a cross and say Before me Raphael (Rah-fye-el).

 - Visualize an angel behind you and say Behind me Gabriel (Gah-bree-el).

 - Visualize an angel on your right and say On my right hand Michael (Mee-kie-el).

 - Visualize an angel on your left and say On my left hand Uriel (Ur-ee-el)

 - Say "For about me flames the pentagram, and in the column shines the six-rayed star."